Sabara/ingressmap/README.md

 ### How to use

+Before opening this site, you have to enable to receive Ingress Damage Report mail.
+Confirm Ingress scanner settings "OPT" - "DEVICE" - "Email" - "Game notifications(Portal under attack, etc)" is checked.
+Then open http://ingress.xii.jp/ on web browser.

 Firstly, a dialog about using current position will pop-up.
 Press OK if you want to move to current position, or just cancel.